laboon/ebook/text/75_security_testing.md

 There is a wide variety of these tools, which are known as __malware__.
 Malware is any software which is deliberately designed to have an undesired effect on a computer system, generally unbeknownst to the authorized user of the system.
 An incomplete list of the kinds of malware includes:

-1. __Bacteria:__ A program which consumes an excess amount of system resources, perhaps taking up all file descriptors or disk space.
+1. __Bacteria__: A program which consumes an excess amount of system resources, perhaps taking up all file descriptors or disk space.
-2. __Fork bomb:__ A special kind of __bacteria__ which continually forks itself, causing all CPU resources to be used up creating more copies of the fork bomb.
+2. __Fork bomb__: A special kind of __bacteria__ which continually forks itself, causing all CPU resources to be used up creating more copies of the fork bomb.
-2. __Logic bomb:__ Code within a program which executes an unauthorized function, such as deleting all data on the first day of the month.
+2. __Logic bomb__: Code within a program which executes an unauthorized function, such as deleting all data on the first day of the month.
-4. __Trapdoor:__ A program or piece of a program which provides secret access to a system or application.
+4. __Trapdoor__: A program or piece of a program which provides secret access to a system or application.
-4. __Trojan Horse:__ A piece of software which pretends to be another in order to trick users into installing and executing it.
+4. __Trojan Horse__: A piece of software which pretends to be another in order to trick users into installing and executing it.
 For example, a Trojan Horse may state that it contains different funny mouse cursors, but after installing it, it deletes everything on your hard drive.
-5. __Virus:__ A computer program, often small, that replicates itself with human intervention.
+5. __Virus__: A computer program, often small, that replicates itself with human intervention.
 This intervention could be something such as clicking on a link or running a program sent to you as an attachment.
-5. __Worm:__ A computer program, often small, that replicates itself without human intervention.
+5. __Worm__: A computer program, often small, that replicates itself without human intervention.
 For example, once installed on a machine, it may have that machine try to break into other machines and copy the code of the worm over to others.
-6. __Zombie:__ A computer with software installed which allows unauthorized users access to it to perform unauthorized functionality.
+6. __Zombie__: A computer with software installed which allows unauthorized users access to it to perform unauthorized functionality.
 For example, a system might have a mailer program built in which will allow other users to send spam from your machine, so that the actual senders cannot be tracked.
-6. __Bot network:__ A collection of zombies controlled by a master.
+6. __Bot network__: A collection of zombies controlled by a master.
-7. __Spyware:__ Software which surreptitiously monitors the actions of the user of the system.
+7. __Spyware__: Software which surreptitiously monitors the actions of the user of the system.
 For example, software may report back daily what all of the keystrokes of the user were.
-8. __DoS Tools:__ Tools which enable denial of service attacks.
+8. __DoS Tools__: Tools which enable denial of service attacks.
-9. __Ransomware:__ Software which performs an unwanted action (e.g., encrypting your hard drive) and asks for money or other compensation in order to undo it.
+9. __Ransomware__: Software which performs an unwanted action (e.g., encrypting your hard drive) and asks for money or other compensation in order to undo it.
 This money usually goes to the creators or users of the software, not the software itself (until artificial intelligences become more advanced).

 Malware may belong to more than one variety.
 For example, a program could propagate like a computer worm, and once resident on a computer, report back the activities of the user, thus making it spyware.
 Another possibility is that a program is offered for download which states that it will "clean your registry" but will actually make your computer a zombie and under the control of a bot network.